openvinotoolkit/open_model_zoo/models/public/forward-tacotron/description/forward-tacotron.md

 For details see [paper](https://arxiv.org/abs/1703.10135), [paper](https://arxiv.org/abs/1905.09263), [repository](https://github.com/as-ideas/ForwardTacotron).

 ## ONNX Models
-We provide pretrained models in ONNX format for user convenience.
+We provide pre-trained models in ONNX format for user convenience.

 ### Steps to Reproduce training in PyTorch and Conversion to ONNX
 Model is provided in ONNX format, which was obtained by the following steps.